Lockout Tagout

 Use the "would I bet my hand on it" test.
 Verifying isolation isn't paperwork.
 It's the moment you prove the machine can't lie to you.
 Do it every time, even on a five-minute filter change.

 Keep your lock with you.
-Don't loan it.
-Don't leave it on a bench.
-Here's the thing — the lock is your voice saying "I'm in here, don't kill me. " That sounds dramatic, but it's exactly what it is.
+Day to day, don't leave it on a bench.
+In real terms, the lock is your voice saying "I'm in here, don't kill me.
+Don't loan it. " That sounds dramatic, but it's exactly what it is.

 And if you're training others, don't just read the standard.
-Even so, walk the floor.
-Point at the valve nobody thinks about.
+Because of that, walk the floor.
+That said, point at the valve nobody thinks about.
 Show the capacitor that holds charge.
 That's how the answers stick.

 FAQ